This is based on opinion. Please don't list it on a work's trope example list.

 In Plants vs. Zombies 2: It's About Time, Big Wave Beach Day 32, one of Zombot Sharktronic Sub's attacks is creating a turbine engine that sucks in plants and zombies alike.
 Nothing graphic is shown, of course, knowing the nature of the game, but it can still create a vison of a rather horrific scenario in one's mind.

 In the battle against the Zombot Aerostatic Gondola, Zomboss occasionally moves to the fire tiles, grabs a bag of sand, stares unnervingly at the plants, who are hopeless due to the fact that you can't stop the attack, then lets it go, torching up the plants.

 The Punk Jam can be a massive Oh Crap! moment to some.
 It's not the music that's scary, it's the fact that every zombie on the lawn now moves and eats three times as fast during the Jam.
 Combined with the Punk Zombie who can kick your front lines away during the Jam, and it becomes a situation where the zombies easily overrun you if you're not prepared.

 After defeating the Zombot Dinotronic Mechasaur, Zomboss mentions he has no other choice than to launch "Project Paradox".
 This could be really bad.

 The Newspaper Zombie in the sequel, after his newspaper has been destroyed.
 He moves AND eats so fast that he literally destroys non-defensive plants in less than a quarter of a second, and can easily run through your defences if you're not prepared.

 Before battling Zomboss in Modern Day Day 32, he mentions that Crazy Dave and Penny have broken the time-space continuum.
-Penny starts to worry about their actions, and to top it off, Dave starts talking normally...
+Penny starts worrying about what have they done, and to top it off, Dave starts talking properly...